Utilize the Arpio API to programmatically access information about your Arpio applications

 python create-api-key.py bRcJWQDuX3rOGn3Gv5wTQT example@example.com

-This logs into Arpio, generates a key, and prints it to stdout.
+This logs into Arpio, generates an apiKeyID and secret, and prints it to stdout.

 , export